What is relevant life insurance?

 When it’s most effective

-Relevant life insurance is most commonly used by directors of small or single-director limited companies who want life cover in a tax-efficient way.
-It can also be used by larger firms to protect key employees without needing a group life scheme.
+It can also be used by larger firms to protect key employees without the need for a group life scheme.
 Insurers typically allow cover of up to 25 times remuneration, depending on age and underwriting.

 Key points to remember